Champion 201463 - 6250/7850W Dual Fuel Generator

 Power & Run Time

-At a noise rating of 74 dBA (just slightly more noisy than a dishwasher), the generator is started via a classic hand-operated recoil starting mechanism.
+Operating with a noise level of 74 dBA (just slightly more noisy than a dishwasher), the generator starts up via a manual recoil starter system.

-In terms of run time, the 201463, boasting a 7.7 gallons fuel tank, can run for around 11 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 0.7 gallons per hour).
-Additionally, it provides around 6.5 hours (on a 20 lbs tank - propane consumption around 0.72 GPH) of operation with propane.
+With a fuel capacity of 7.7 gallons, the 201463 can operate for around 11 hours at 50% load using gasoline (fuel consumption around 0.7 GPH), or for around 6.5 hours (on a 20 lbs tank - propane consumption around 0.72 GPH) using propane.

 Outlets